A woman was found dead on the University of Georgia campus after she failed to return from a run

 ATHENS, Ga. — (AP) — A woman found dead on the University of Georgia campus was a student at a nearby nursing school, said authorities, who were checking security cameras and advising students to travel in groups and avoid the wooded area where her body was found.

 Police do not have a suspect, University of Georgia Police Chief Jeff Clark said at a news conference late Thursday.
-University spokesperson Cole Sosebee confirmed on Friday that the victim's name is Laken Hope Riley.
+University spokesperson Cole Sosebee confirmed on Friday that the victim is 22-year-old Laken Hope Riley.

 “When you have a suspect that's on the loose, there's always a danger but there's no immediate danger at this time,” Clark said.